msteinert/bstring/README.md

     Defining this will make the CBString destructor non-virtual.

-* `BSTRLIB_MEMORY_DEBUG`, --enable-memory-debug

-    Defining this will cause the bstrlib modules bstrlib.c and bstrwrap.cpp to invoke a `#include "memdbg.h"`. memdbg.h has to be supplied by the user.

 > Note: These macros must be defined consistently throughout all modules that use bstrings or CBStrings including bstrlib.c, bstraux.c and bstrwrap.cpp.